Reconstruction Formulae for 3D Field-Free Line Magnetic Particle Imaging: Reconstruction algorithm

-where the discrete reconstruction of the MPI Core Operator $A_{j,k}$.
-The problems in \Cref{eq:fisrt:stage} can be solved in a least square fashion using the QR decomposition of $V_{j,k}$ (for a more detailed discussion about when the problems are well defined and further details about their solution we refer the interested reader to~\cite{marz2016model}).
-Once all $N_y\times N_z$ problems of the form in \Cref{eq:fisrt:stage} has been solved, the discrete field $u_{j,k}=\trace A_{j,k}$ of the traces of the reconstructed MPI Core Operator serves as input for the second stage.
+where $D$ is the matrix represents the discretization of the gradient by first forward differences and $I$ is the interpolation operator for a chosen interpolation scheme.
+We have shown in \cite{gapyak2022mdpi} that the Euler-Lagrange equations of the functional in \eqref{eq:fisrt:stage} are of the form $GA = b$, for $A$ and $b$ vectors and $G$ a symmetric positive definite matrix (and solvable with the CG method).
+Once all $\lvert\Theta\rvert$ problems of the form in \eqref{eq:fisrt:stage} have been solved, the discrete field $u_{j,k}^{l}=\trace A_{j,k}^{\theta_l}$ of the traces of the reconstructed MPI Core Operator serves as input for the second stage.

 \paragraph{\textbf{Second Stage}: Reconstruction of the X-Ray Projections from the Traces} The input of this stage are the trace fields $u^l$ for each angle $\theta_l\in\Theta$.
-From these trace fields it is possible to retrieve the X-Ray transforms of the distribution using the First Reconstruction Formula in \Cref{thm:first:formula}.
-In particular, for each angle $\theta_l$ we solve the deconvolution problem in \Cref{eq:first:formula} of the trace field $u^l$ and the kernel $\kappa_h$ in \Cref{eq:conv:kernel} to obtain $\chi_l \coloneq X_{\theta_l}[\rho ]$.
+From these trace fields it is possible to retrieve the X-Ray transforms of the distribution using the First Reconstruction Formula in Theorem \ref{thm:first:formula}.
+In particular, for each angle $\theta_l$ we solve the deconvolution problem in \eqref{eq:first:formula} of the trace field $u^l$ and the kernel $\kappa_h$ in \eqref{eq:conv:kernel} to obtain $\chi_l \coloneq X_{\theta_l}[\rho ]$.
 Because of course the data $\bm{s}^{\theta_l}$ and hence $u^l$ is corrupted by noise, the deconvolution problems are severely ill-posed and regularization is needed.
-Following~\cite{marz2016model} we employ the Tikhonov regularization technique with a smoothing regularizer (smoothness of the solution has been proven in~\cite{marz2016model}) and we formulate the following (continuous) minimization problem:
+Following~\cite{marz2016model} we employ the Tikhonov regularization technique with a smoothing regularizer (smoothness of the solution has been proven in~\cite{marz2016model}) and we formulate the (continuous) minimization problem

 with regularization parameters $\lambda_l >0$.